 - The Native Plant Trust is a New England based program that provides basic and advanced certificates for specializations like native plants, horticulture and design, and botany and conservation.

 - The California Consulting Botanist Certification offers two options; field certification and consulting certification.
 These guarantee a botanist has top-notch knowledge and experience and utilizes sustainable practices.

-How to be a Botanist: Start With A Degree From Unity College
+How to be a Botanist: Start With A Degree From Unity Environmental University

 If plants and their potential are your passion, and you’re a team player looking for a fulfilling career, then botany may be for you.
 Botany is an influential field of study and, although it has always been important, it now has the capability to change the world as we know it.

-Learn more about Unity College and how we can help turn your passion for natural life into a career by visiting us or by reaching out to admissions today for more information.
+Learn more about Unity Environmental University and how we can help turn your passion for natural life into a career by visiting us or by reaching out to admissions today for more information.